 The International Orff-Schulwerk Forum Salzburg (IOSFS) is a non-profit organization whose primary purpose is the worldwide promotion and further development of the pedagogical-artistic work of Carl Orff and Gunild Keetman (“Orff-Schulwerk”).
 The IOSFS is a network of national Orff-Schulwerk Associations, Associated Schools and Institutions and individual members around the world.
 Its mission is to collect, to document and to publish international information about the work with Orff-Schulwerk, to further communication between institutions or individuals, to be an advisor for pedagogical questions and to initiate events or support them.

 The Seminar and Information Centre for Orff-Schulwerk “Orff-Institut” was founded in 1961 at the then Mozarteum Academy in Salzburg by Carl Orff and Dr. Eberhard Preussner with the support from the Austrian Ministry of Education.
-In 1983, the Orff-Schulwerk Centre Salzburg was founded by Dr. Hermann Regner as an independent non-profit organization registered in Austria.
+In 1983, the Information Centre was re-named Orff-Schulwerk Centre Salzburg by Dr. Hermann Regner and became an independent institution.
+In 1984 it was registered as an independent non-profit association in Austria.
 When the Orff Centre Munich was created in 1988, the name was changed to Orff-Schulwerk Forum Salzburg.
 Finally, in 2014 the organization’s name changed to International Orff-Schulwerk Forum Salzburg, assuming an increased area of responsibility.